Fanjie-Li/Curriculum-Vitae/content/authors/admin/_index.md

 - Visitors
 ---

-Fanjie Li worked as a research assistant in the [HKU CCMIR Lab](http://ccmir.cite.hku.hk/).
-Her research interests include learning analytics, educational data science, human computer interaction, and learning sciences.
+Fanjie Li has worked as a research assistant in the [HKU CCMIR Lab](http://ccmir.cite.hku.hk/).
+Her research interests include learning analytics, educational data science, human computer interaction, affective computing, and learning sciences.

 As an amateur designer, [photographer](https://www.instagram.com/chieh_owo/?hl=en), and Guzheng (a Chinese plucked zither) & Ukulele player, she is also interested in human-centered design, information visualization, and music computing.